palladius/clouddeploy-platinum-path/step-by-step-guide.md

 ### `00-init.sh`.

-**Initialization**

-  This scripts parses the ENV vars in env.sh and sets your GCLOUD, SKAFFOLD and GKE environment for success.
+**Initialization**.
+This scripts parses the ENV vars in `env.sh` and sets your `gcloud`, `skaffold` and GKE environment (`kubectl`) for success.
 If you leave this project, do something else with gcloud or GKE and come back to it tomorrow, its always safe to execute it once or even twice.

     🐧ricc@derek:~/clouddeploy-platinum-path$ ./00-init.sh